Securing AI-Powered Applications: Mapping the OWASP Top 10 for LLMs to Real-World Development Practices

 3. Training Data Poisoning

-The Risk: Malicious data in training sets causes models to produce biased, incorrect, or harmful outputs.
+The Risk.
+Malicious data in training sets causes models to produce biased, incorrect, or harmful outputs.

 Development Practices